Orris E. Kelly

 Chaplain (Major General) Orris Eugene Kelly, USA (born July 28, 1926) is a retired American Army officer who served as the 14th Chief of Chaplains of the United States Army from 1975 to 1979.

 Early life

 Kelly was born in 1926 in Montrose, Kansas to Herman Albertis (H.A.)
-"Bert" Kelly and Theodora Viola Pacaková, the daughter of Czech immigrants from the Austro-Hungarian Empire.
+"Bert" Kelly and Theodora Viola Pacak, the daughter of Czech immigrants from the Austro-Hungarian Empire.

 He attended elementary and high school in Montrose.

 World War II

 In January 1944, he entered the Army Specialized Training Program to attend the University of Kansas where he hoped to become a civil engineer.
 In August 1944, he was sent to basic training at Camp Fannin, Texas, and then to Officer Candidate School at Fort Benning, Georgia.
 He was commissioned a second lieutenant, Infantry, Class 452, on May 29, 1945.

 He served at Camp Shelby, Mississippi; Fort Hood, Texas; Camp Callan, California; Camp San Luis Obispo, California; and in the Army of Occupation in Germany.
 His experiences in the ruins of Dresden as an officer in the military police made him change his goal of becoming an engineer into becoming a chaplain.
 He left the service in 1946 as a first lieutenant to resume college.